The Happiness Habit We Practice The Least

 Have you ever wondered if there was something you weren’t doing that could make you happier?

-Well a recent study has identified a few areas where we fall short that could boost our happiness.
-They also identified the area we practice least which could have the biggest effect.
+Well a recent study has identified a few areas where we fall short.
+They also identified the habit we practice least, but may also give us the biggest boost in happiness.

 The things we do every day can impact our thoughts, our moods, and how we feel.
 Happiness is no different.